 Bite Inhibition: Teach Your Dog to Be Gentle

 Teach dogs to be gentle by allowing them to mouth on hands during play.
 When they bite too hard, give a high-pitched yelp and let the hand go limp.
 Repeat this process, limiting it to a maximum of three times in a 15-minute period.
 If yelping alone is ineffective, use a time-out procedure where you yelp, remove your hand, and ignore the dog for a short duration.
 Gradually increase the criteria for gentle play until the dog can mouth without exerting pressure.

 What to Do Next: Teach Your Dog That Teeth Don’t Belong on Human Skin

-Substitute a toy or chew bone when your dog tries to gnaw on fingers or toes.
+- Substitute a toy or chew bone when the dog tries to gnaw on fingers or toes.

-Teach your dog impulse control with specific exercises such as sit, wait and leave it.
+- Teach impulse control with commands like sit, wait, and leave it.

 - Carry a tug toy to redirect the dog's attention when it bites at feet and ankles.